 We were a bit disappointed with the Outdoor Research Sun Runner Cap, as the neck cape tended to trap warm air in when the front chin strap was done up, causing our necks to get hot.
 We also noticed the cape partially covered the mesh ventilation.
 The Women's Oasis Sun Sombrero, the women's version of the Sombriolet, disappointingly had no vents - compared to the four that the Sombriolet has.

-As noted in the chart below, one of the most breathable hats we tested was the Outdoor Research Sombriolet.
+As noted in the chart above, one of the most breathable hats we tested was the Outdoor Research Sombriolet.
 Its fabric breathes exceptionally well, and this model's crown is covered in mesh ventilation, which helps you stay cool.

 A high quality, durable hat will last you a lifetime and maintain your healthy skin.
 The most durable hats are well made with strong materials and a crushable brim.
 The best ones can be crushed for days without the brim being affected at all and can be tossed around carelessly without worry.